 - **Dialog approach:** Formal, with clear class markers

-(formal vs. informal address strictly observed)
+(vouvoiement vs. tutoiement strictly observed)

 ## Signature Techniques